 1 teaspoon salt

-1/2 teaspoon vanilla bean paste (or vanilla extract)
+1 teaspoon vanilla bean paste (or vanilla extract)

-1 cup powdered sugar
+1 cup cinnamon chips

 Made with love, not calories!